-Description: Income increases between regular recertifications do not need to be reported and will not result in rent increases between recertifications.
+Description: Income increases between regular recertifications do not need to be

 2. MTW Excluded Group, MTW Control Group and Non-MTW Households

 Households are required to report all increases in income to HC within 10 business days of the change.
 In some cases, the change may be applied to the household's rent calculation immediately; however in other cases the change may be deferred until the household's next regular recertification, according to household circumstance(s).
 See applicable policies below.